Your local Community Law Centre can provide free initial legal advice and information.

 Consumer Protection helpline: 0508 426 678 (0508 4 CONSUMER)

-Go to the Financial Capability Trust for budgeting information online or on the phone, or to find a local budgeting service to help you with debt and other budgeting issues.
+FinCap can help you with budgeting information online or on the phone.
+They may also suggest a local budgeting service to help you with debt and other budgeting issues.

 Phone: 0800 FOR CAB (0800 367 222)

 Citizens Advice Bureaux have volunteers trained in consumer law who can provide you with information and advice about consumer problems.